toddfoster/sharedprayers/layouts/shortcodes/lent/greatlitany.md

 That it may please thee to grant to all the faithful departed eternal life and peace,
 > **We beseech thee to hear us, good Lord.**

-That it may please thee to grant that, in the fellowship of the Blessed Virgin Mary, Blessed Thomas, and all the saints, we may attain to thy heavenly kingdom,
+That it may please thee to grant that, in the fellowship of the Blessed Virgin Mary, Blessed Luke, and all the saints, we may attain to thy heavenly kingdom,
 > **We beseech thee to hear us, good Lord.**

 Son of God, we beseech thee to hear us.